rcd-dpeng/skillBuildingSheet5/README.md

 This code also shows how you can create your own widgets and add them to other widgets (Not shown: the rule for ```<ExampleWidget>```)

 Another important thing to notice is the ```self.``` infront of calls to parent.
 This is telling the code to reference the current widget.
 This is not needed with ```root``` because ```root``` always refers to the base widget of any rule.
 Rule reffering to anything included under ```<NAME>``` in the kv language.

+### Examples

+See the README.md in the example folder of this repository for further examples.